codebyray/laravel-review-rateable/README.md

 # Laravel Review Rateable
 Review Rateable system for laravel 5.
+You can rate your models by:
+- Overall Rating
+- Customer Service Rating
+- Quality Rating
+- Friendly Rating
+- Price Rating

+You can also set whether the model being rated is recommended.

 ## Installation